ihsn/SDCPractice/case_studies.rst

 how to do this in *R*.
 We first count the number of records per region

 ..
 NOTE::
-	Some records have their region value suppressed, so we include the count of NAs*.
+	Some records have their region value suppressed, so we include the count of NAs.

 Subsequently, we draw randomly household IDs, in such way that the regional division is respected.
 Finally, we sort the